 College of Integrative Sciences

-Students interested in the college are advised to follow a course of study that emphasizes a core science background, as achieved by pursuing a major in one of the departments or programs in Natural Science and Mathematics (NSM).
+Students interested in the CIS are advised to follow a course of study that emphasizes a core science background, achieved by pursuing a major in one of the departments or programs in natural science and mathematics (NSM).
 The linked major offered by the CIS combines the intellectual depth in one area (the major) with breadth achieved through courses and research in the linked major.

-Outline of the linked Major
+Outline of the linked major

-CIS221/222: Research Frontiers Seminar (0.5 credits/semester).
+- CIS221/CIS222(.5 credits/semester).
 This is a sophomore-level course designed to introduce students to ongoing research projects in the NSM division.
 All students interested in applying to the college are required to attend the course for at least one semester.
 The course involves weekly visits from different faculty members and their students from across the division to discuss their research programs.
 Potential CIS students are encouraged to take the course during their entire sophomore year to get exposure to the variety of research conducted in the NSM division.

-Research (2.0-4.0 credits).
+- Research (2–4 credits).
 Research credits normally come by enrolling in Advanced Research Seminar or Senior Thesis Tutorial.
 Two credits of research is the minimum requirement.
 Four research credits are achieved by taking research for a full credit each semester in the junior year and the senior year.
 Students are strongly encouraged to write a thesis based on their research during their senior year.
 In unusual cases, the two-credit minimum can also be satisfied through (paid) credits for summer research.

-One Summer Research Experience.
+- One summer research experience.
 All students are required to spend at least one summer performing research, preferably the summer after their sophomore year, immediately following acceptance to the college.
 Students are supported during the summer by a CIS fellowship (unless doing the research for credit).